Training 2 in 1

 “It is very interesting to see how a thing that looks perfect in theory but can develop very differently in practice.
-Example of cost planning: We learn at the university what is theoretically part of the cost of a business.
+Take cost planning, for example: We learn at university what is theoretically part of the cost of a business.
 In theory, annual planning is not that difficult, but in practice it is sometimes a challenge.
 When something unforeseen happens, you have to react flexibly in business. ”

 How is the study funded?

 During her international studies, Laura receives monthly support from 1.000 Euro.
 Her fellow students, who study the German -language degree program International Trade Management, receive a scholarship from the Erich-Kellerhals-Foundation amounting to 700 Euro per month.